Books

-Gemma is the author of Queer Art: From Canvas to Club, and the Spaces Between, which was published by Quarto in May 2024.
-Her next book is forthcoming with Thames & Hudson is 2026.
+Gemma is the author of Queer Art: From Canvas to Club, and the Spaces Between, which has has been highlighted as a must-read by Them, Dazed, Timeout, The Guardian, Cultured and the FT.

 “We love and strongly recommend this beautifully curated book.
 Celebrating the massive and lasting global impact of LGBTQIA+ artists, a book like this is long overdue!”